ferriff/roundlib/README.md

 # roundlib

-A header‑only `C++` library to round and format for display a measured value and its associated uncertainties.
+A header‑only `C++` library to round and format for display the central value of a measurement and its associated uncertainties.

-The library currently implements the Particle Data Group rounding algorithm and a fixed two-digit precision algorithm.
+The library currently implements the [Particle Data Group (PDG)](https://pdg.lbl.gov/2025/web/viewer.html?file=../reviews/rpp2024-rev-rpp-intro.pdf#subsection.0.5.3) rounding algorithm and a fixed two-digit precision algorithm.

 Numbers can be provided in (hopefully!) any standard string-like and numeric-like `C++` type.
 Rounding is performed with integer arithmetic, ensuring no information loss occurs, apart from the initial conversion from numeric-like to string, if needed.
 The total uncertainty, when used, is computed minimizing numerical errors and assuming that all uncertainties are uncorrelated, i.e., it is the quadrature sum of the individual uncertainties, symmetrized with the average if asymmetric.

-Supported display modes are `terminal`, `(La)TeX`, `typst`, `gnuplot`.
+Supported display modes are `terminal`, [(La)TeX](https://www.latex-project.org/), [typst](https://typst.app/), [gnuplot](http://gnuplot.info/).

 A simple executable is also provided, to format numbers from the command line.